logicly-au/docs.iar-dst.online/domains/domain-1.rst

    likelihood of a diagnosis at the time the measure was scored and is not a diagnostic assessment.
-   **Where there is significant discordance between clinician assessment and scores on standard assessment measures- this is an indicator that a comprehensive assessment is required.**
+   **Where there is significant discordance between clinician assessment and scores on standard assessment measures - this is an indicator that a comprehensive assessment is required.**

 Scoring
 -------